Leonel-R/Madlib-Project/README.md

 ### **Rock, Paper, Scissor**

-A timeless game where you will be pitted against a computer to see whose choice of rock, paper, or scissors previals.
+A timeless game where you will be pitted against a computer to see whose choice of rock, paper, or scissors prevails.

 ## **Getting Started**